stracker-phil/bitburner/README.md

 ### `stock`

+**Requires API access to TIX and 4S**

 Starts automated stock trading.
-Requires API access to TIX and 4S.
 Stock trading will take a while before showing first profits: During the first hour(s) the script seems to generate losses; this happens because it purchases many stock shares and holds them until prices reach an optimum.
 For best results, leave the script running for an entire day or overnight - but ensure that the game is running, as automated stock trading does not work when the game is closed!

 Usage:
 * `stock` .. start automated stock trading.